-Agreed in 2016, the motive of the General Data Protection Regulation (GDPR) is to better protect the personal data of European Union “data subjects” – EU citizens and other nationals physically present in the EU at the time data are collected.
-After a two-year grace period to allow organizations to prepare for the regulation, GDPR came into effect on the 25th May 2018.
-Any business or organization that offers services to EU data subjects, or that collects, processes or stores the data of EU data subjects has to comply with GDPR regardless of the location of the business or organization.
+The main aims of the EU’s General Data Protection Regulation (GDPR) is to ensure the personal data of European Union “data subjects” is better protected and to increase the rights of EU data subjects over their personal data.
+Under GDPR, a data subject is an EU citizen or other national who is physically present in the EU at the time data are collected.
+GDPR was implemented in 2016 and after a two-year grace period to allow organizations to prepare for the regulation, GDPR became effective on the 25th May 2018.
+Any business or organization that offers services to EU data subjects that collects, processes or stores the data of EU data subjects has to comply with GDPR regardless of the location of that business or organization.

-Personal data (also termed “personally identifiable information) is considered to be any piece of information that contains an “identifier”, i.e. that can be used to identify a specific individual or group of individuals.
-It must pertain to a person, rather than a business or other organization (which have their own set of data protection laws).
+Personal data (also termed personally identifiable information) is considered to be any piece of information that contains an “identifier” that can be used to identify a specific individual or group of individuals.
+Personal data pertains to a person, rather than a business or other organization, which have their own set of data protection laws.

-However, so-called “anonymous” data does not need protection by data security laws.
-For example, if participants in a survey are grouped by county instead of town, it makes them harder to identify as there may be ten people named “Jane Smith” in a county, but only one in any particular town.
+Anonymous data – Information that cannot easily be tied to a data subject – is not covered by GDPR.
+For example, if participants in a survey are grouped by county instead of town, it makes them harder to identify as there may be several people with the same name in a county, but potentially only one in any particular town.

 Examples include the following:

-Broadly, there are three parties one should keep in mind when reading about GDPR.
-The first, the controller, is the government agency or organization (public or private) that initiates the collection and processing of personal data.
-They are also the ones who use it and, if necessary, share it.
+Broadly speaking, there are three categories of entities and individual covered by GDPR.
+The first, the controller, is a government agency or organization (public or private) that initiates the collection and processing of personal data.
+The controller is the entity that collects and uses personal data or shares that information.

 Finally, there are the data subjects.
-These are the people whose personal information is being used and processed by the controllers and processors.
-These individuals retain the right to access, correct or request the removal of information collected about them and such requests must be processed within thirty days.
-GDPR also gives the data subject the right to portability, meaning the information must be provided in a structured, electronic format.
+These are the people whose personal information is being collected, used and processed by the controllers and processors.
+These individuals retain the right to access their personal data, correct errors, and request the removal of information collected about them.
+In all cases, such requests must be processed within thirty days.
+GDPR also gives data subjects the right to portability, meaning the information must be provided in a structured, electronic format.

-Essentially, when GDPR refers to the processing of data, they mean the collection, handling, use, storage and destruction of information.
-The processors and controllers are responsible for ensuring data security at every stage of its lifecycle.
+Essentially, when GDPR refers to the processing of data, it means the handling, use, storage and destruction of information.
+Processors and controllers are responsible for ensuring data security at every stage of its lifecycle.

 In certain situations, individuals may request that their data is not processed, or that its processing is “restricted”.
 This is also known as “the right to object”.
-It may be that the individual considers their information particularly sensitive, or have concerns about how it will be used by the organization.
+It may be that the individual considers their information particularly sensitive, or has concerns about how their information will be used by an organization.

 There are three instances when an individual has the right to object: